Chrisch2410/RoboND-Rover-Project/README.md

 * **pandas**: to read a CSV file into a dataframe
 * **imageio**: to read images and video.

-## 3. Image Processing Pipeline
+## 4.2 Image Processing Pipeline

+From a highlevel, the image processing pipeline that will be required to process images aquired from the rover camera in order to produce rover driving angles and detect any golden rocks in the way will be as shown in below diagram.

 <p align="center"> <img src="./misc/pipeline.jpg"> </p>

+The next sections will discuss each function in the pipeline and show sample outputs from each.

-## 4. Transform Function
+## 4.3 Transform Function

 <p align="center"> <img src="./output/warp_fun.jpg"> </p>

-## 5. Color Threshold Function
+## 4.4 Color Threshold Function

 <p align="center"> <img src="./output/thresh_fun.jpg"> </p>

-## 6. Transform and Color Thresholding of Sample Image
+## 4.5 Transform and Color Thresholding of Sample Image

 <p align="center"> <img src="./output/threshwarp_fun.jpg"> </p>

-## 7. Rover Centric Coordinates Functions
+## 4.6 Rover Centric Coordinates Functions

 <p align="center"> <img src="./output/rover_coords.jpg"> </p>

-## 8. World Map Image
+## 4.7 World Map Image
 <p align="center"> <img src="./output/world_space.jpg"> </p>

-## 9. Ground Truth Map
+## 4.8 Ground Truth Map

 <p align="center"> <img src="./output/ground_truth.jpg"> </p>

-## 10. Image Processing Function
+## 4.9 Image Processing Function

 Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
 And another!

 <p align="center"> <img src="./output/test_frame.jpg"> </p>

-## 11. Producing a Video to test image processing pipeline
+## 4.10 Producing a Video to test image processing pipeline

 The final testing video after implementing all above mentioned steps is uploaded on YouTube on the following link: